06 Dec A simple way for people with ADHD to have less stress. Just do less.

-I am an expert at saying no. It’s been my default for a really long time.
+I am an expert at saying no. It’s been my default for a really long time, well before my ADHD diagnosis.
 When the incredible power of present moment awareness became so remarkably obvious to me, doing less was just the way things had to be.
 To maintain focus, to not spread myself too thin.
 To give my all, wholeheartedly, to less.

 I know it’s apparently phenomenally empowering to say yes randomly to absolutely everything, but I’m calling BS on this.